 49. SEAL TOURS

-Kids in particular love taking a Seal Tour.
+Kids, in particular, love taking a Seal Tour.
 The bus-boat starts off on land at either the Embarcadero or Seaport Village and then plunges into the San Diego harbor for a different look at the downtown skyline.

 A cheeky guide narrates the tour, and you’ll likely see birds and maybe a sea lion or similar in the water as well.
+Buy your tickets.

 50. PATRIOT JET BOAT